Théodat Lake: Toponymy

 Several designations of this body of water have been known since the beginning of the 20th century.
 The map of the province of Quebec (1911) by James White, accompanying the ninth report of the Geographical Survey of Canada, refers to this waterbody "L. Geikie", of unknown origin.
 The "Dictionary of Rivers and Lakes of the Province of Quebec" (edition of 1914) uses the designation "Lake Geikie" under the heading "Mill River" (today Théodat).
-The 1925 edition of the same book designates this lake "Lake Eikie".
+The 1925 edition of the same book designates this lake as "Lake Eikie".